cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Masterygate Ded/Mnd

-The Navigation skill set is for characters who have been trained in orientation, piloting, and pathfinding.
+The Navigation Expertise Area set is for characters who have been trained in orientation, piloting, and pathfinding.
 This Expertise Area encompasses the skills required to successfully navigate varied and often treacherous terrain, whether in space, in the air, or on the ground.
 Individuals with navigation skills are adept at plotting